 1. The user’s WhatsApp number is deleted.

-5. Requests are sent to Twilio to delete any data that they have stored from each conversation.
-The company whose LLM we use does not retain the data we send it long-term or use it for training their models.
+4. The company whose LLM we use does not retain the data we send it long-term or use it for training their models.

 While these steps de-identify our collected data, it is not possible for us to guarantee that our data has been de-identified to the extent that it cannot be re-identified again, since we cannot control what information citizens choose to share.
+Thus we also comply with the POPI Act.

 How we analyse the data